Information Statement on our Policy on the Integration of Sustainability Risks in the Investment Decision-Making Process

 In this context a sustainability risk is considered to be an environmental, social or governance event or condition that, if it occurs, could cause an actual or potential material negative impact on the value of an investment.

 Information on How we Integrate Sustainability into the Investment Decision-Making Process

-The AIFM does not integrate Sustainability Risks into its investment decisions, as such integration does not form part of the systematic investment strategy currently being operated in respect of Volt ICAV and Volt Diversified Alpha Fund (Cayman) Ltd.
+We do not integrate Sustainability Risks into our investment decisions, as such integration does not form part of the systematic investment strategy currently being operated in respect of Volt ICAV and Volt Diversified Alpha Fund (Cayman) Ltd.